 Can I book an itinerary with multiple classes of service?

-American charges the award price for the highest class of service you book on your itinerary.
+American prices its awards according to the highest class of service you book on your itinerary.
 This differs from some programs like Avianca LifeMiles, which charge a prorated number of miles based on the percentage of your trip in each class.
 With American, you won't save any miles by booking one flight in economy and other flights in business class.

 However, American does not have any rules that prohibit you from booking a ticket with different classes of service (you may see this referred to as a “mixed-cabin award”).
 This can be a good thing.
 In some situations, you might not be able to find business- or first-class awards for the entire trip.